jarviscanada/jarvis_data_eng_HarshPatel/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_HarshPatel.git](https://github.com/jarviscanada/jarvis_data_eng_HarshPatel.git)

 **Linux Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HarshPatel.git/tree/master/linux_sql)]: Implemented a Cluster Monitoring Agent on a remote CentOS machine.
-Executed a bash script to collect the hardware specifications of each node in a cluster and monitor resource usages every minute with the help of Crontab.
+Executed bash scripts to collect the hardware specifications of each node in a cluster and monitor resource usages every minute with the help of Crontab.
 The data is collected and stored in a PostgreSQL server that runs inside a docker container.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HarshPatel.git/tree/master/core_java)]:
 - Grep App:  Implemented a JavaGrep interface to perform functions the same as the grep command in Linux.
-The program was written with the help of IntelliJ and searches patterns recursively in a given directory that stores the matched lines to an output file.
-Stream and lambda expressions were used for the efficient search through the directories and files. slf4j was used to log messages.
-The Java grep app was packaged using maven and dockerized so that users can easily consume it.
+The program was written with the help of IntelliJ and searched patterns recursively in a given directory that stores the matched lines to an output file.
+Stream and lambda expressions were used for the efficient search through the directories and files. slf4j was used for logging messages.
+The Java grep app was packaged using Maven and dockerized to consume it easily.
-- JDBC App: The JDBC application allows the data retrieval from a retail database for customers and orders using Java from RDBMS through JDBC.
+- JDBC App: The JDBC application allows data retrieval from a retail database for customers and orders using Java from RDBMS through JDBC.
 The application implements the CRUD (Create Read Update Delete) operations using Data Transfer Objects and Data Access Objects.
-The psql instance was provisioned using the docker container and the dependencies were managed through Maven.
+The PostgreSQL instance was provisioned using the docker container, and the dependencies were managed through Maven.

 **Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HarshPatel.git/tree/master/python_data_analytics)]: Not Started

 ## Highlighted Projects
-**School Management System (MTU-Space)** [[GitHub](https://github.com/harshpatel77/MTUSpace.git)]: MTU-Space is a python-based website build using Django framework.
-Website that manages the student system.
-The admin user will be able to add student database to the website.
+**School Management System (MTU-Space)** [[GitHub](https://github.com/harshpatel77/MTUSpace.git)]:  MTU-Space is a python-based website that is a student management system built using the Python/Django framework.
+The admin user can add the students to the website database.
 Users must have MTU_ID and Password to access the service and edit or update the database.

-**Book World (E-Bookstore)**:  Book World is a java-based website which allow the user to search and purchase books based on their category of choice.
-Website that manages the bookstore, update the database based on purchase.
+**Book World (E-Bookstore)**:  Book World is a java-based website that allows users to search and purchase books based on their category of choice.
+The website that manages the bookstore updates the database based on purchases.

 ## Professional Experiences